AMacaroon/HaikuLanguage/docs/index.rst

 **20/01/2022**

 Made inputs work and save as variables using "input" keyword.
 Made concatenations work for print commands.
 I plan to do it for variables and have a concatenate commands soonish.
+Also TODO: if statements.

 **16/01/2022**